royyandzakiy/flightcontroller/README.md

-# STM32 Flight Controller
+# Flight Controller

-A professional-grade flight controller for drones based on STM32F103, featuring sensor integration, low-latency communication, and real-time control systems.
+A professional-grade flight controller for drones based on STM32F103 or ESP32, featuring sensor integration, low-latency communication, and real-time control systems.
 Built with PlatformIO for robust and efficient UAV operations.

 ## Features